GAMMAteam/AMORE_v2/README.md

 'Print Progress': True or False.
 If True, prints the stage that the algorithm is on during the reduction.
 Useful for identifying slow steps or errors. default = True

+Algorithm Output: In addition to the mechanism, the algorithm will give several outputs relevant to the reduction.
+The output is formatted as a dictionary with the following keys and values:
+'Reduced Mechanism': The reduced mechanism in the amore Mechanism class format.
+This format needs to be converted to the desired format externally from the mechanism.
+We have built in conversions for isoprene to F0AM format and camphene/gecko mechanisms to GECKO-A format.

+'Remaining Species': A list of remaining species.

+'Removed Species': A list of removed species.

+'Removal Order': The order in which species were set to be removed (includes the order for species that weren't removed as well).

+'Full graphs': A list of the full mechanism graph for each condition.

+'Full Yields': A list of the yields of each species from the full mechanism for each condition.

+'Average full yield': The yield of each species from the full mechanism averaged across every condition.

+'Reduced Graphs': A list of the reduced graph for each condition.

+'Reduced Yields': A list of the yields of each species from the reduced mechanism for each condition.

+'Tiers': The tiers in which each species was removed.
+Ordered list from first removed to last.
+This is distinct from the order.
+The order decides which species will be removed given the number of desired species in the mechanism.
+The tiers determine the actual order in which those species were removed, which is optimized to reduce the number of new edges created during the reduction process.

+'Strongly Connected Components': A list of strongly connected components in the full mechanism.

+'Reduced Strongly Connected Components': A list of strongly connected components in the reduced mechanism.

+'Groups': The species that were grouped together in the mechanism.

+'Species Dictionary': dictionary mapping each species to its index (indices are used within the algorithm for efficiency).

+'Species': A list of the species in the mechanism including newly created category species.